aklein13/cp-clip/README.md

 # TODO
 - Fix index management for searched results
-- Click out to close
+- Click out to close?
 - Some optimization
 - Some styling
+- Scroll issues